BuildWeek-KidsFly/kids-backend/notes.md

 # To Do

-- endpoint to display trips for connections
+- update home airport to be nullable, not required on signup
+- update docs
+- testing

 - postgres
-- deploy to heroku